isambard-uob/isambard/README.md

 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/woolfson-group/isambard/blob/master/LICENSE.md)

-ISAMBARD (Intelligent System for Analysis, Model Building And Rational Design), is a Python-based framework for structural analysis and rational design of biomolecules.
-It is developed and maintained by members of the [Woolfson group, University of Bristol](http://www.chm.bris.ac.uk/org/woolfson/index.html).
+ISAMBARD (Intelligent System for Analysis, Model Building And Rational Design), is a Python-based framework for structural analysis and rational design of biomolecules, with a particular focus on parametric modelling of proteins.
+It is developed and maintained by members of the
+[Woolfson group, University of Bristol](http://www.chm.bris.ac.uk/org/woolfson/index.html).

 ## Quick Start